RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/usb/device/usb_device.rst

 :kconfig:option:`CONFIG_HID_INTERRUPT_EP_MPS` apply to all instances.
 This design issue will be fixed in the HID class implementation for the new USB support.

-See :zephyr:code-sample:`usb-hid-mouse` sample for reference.
+See :zephyr:code-sample:`usb-hid` or :zephyr:code-sample:`usb-hid-mouse` sample for reference.

 Mass Storage Class
 ==================